evolution-gaming/scala-bootcamp/src/main/scala/com/evolutiongaming/bootcamp/db/05 - YOLO.md

 // is where nonblocking operations will be executed.
 For testing here we're using a synchronous EC. implicit val cs = IO.contextShift(ExecutionContexts.synchronous)

-// We will need these for some of the exaamples implicit val uuidMeta: Meta[UUID] = Meta[String].timap(UUID.fromString)(_.toString) implicit val yearMeta: Meta[Year] = Meta[Int].timap(Year.of)(_.getValue)
+implicit val uuidMeta: Meta[UUID] = Meta[String].timap(UUID.fromString)(_.toString)
+implicit val yearMeta: Meta[Year] = Meta[Int].timap(Year.of)(_.getValue)